a740g/QB64-MOD-Player/README.md

 - Just for learning and fun!
 Long answer: I have seen plenty of MOD players code and libraries in C & C++ but very little in other languages.
 I know about some JavaScript, Java and C# ones.
 But, I am not a fan of those languages.
 I learnt to code on DOS using QuickBASIC and then graduated to C & C++.
 So, QuickBASIC always had a special place in my heart.
 Then, I found QB64 on the internet and the rest is history.
 As far as I know this is the first of it's kind.
 Let me know if there are any other MOD players written in pure QB64.

-Will you add S3M, XM, IT support?
+Can you implment feature x / y?

-- Not sure.
-Probably.
-This will require a lot of work.
-But you are free to fork and do it yourself.
+- With the limited time I have between my day job, home and family, there is only so much I can do.
+I do maintain a list of TODO (see below).
+However, those do not have any set deadlines.
+If you need something implemented, submit a GitHub issue about it or do it yourself and submit a PR.

 I found a bug.
 How can I help?

-- Let me know using GitHub issues or fix it yourself and send me a PR!
+- Let me know using GitHub issues or fix it yourself and submit a PR!

 Can this be used in a game / demo?